Deoxyribonucleic Acid (DNA)

 DNA Technology in Pharmaceuticals and Medicine

-It is also used in gene therapy for the replacement of a faulty gene by inserting a healthy gene.
+It also plays an important role in gene therapy for the replacement of a faulty gene by inserting a healthy gene.
 Various health disorders such as leukemia and sickle cell anemia can be treated by gene therapy.

 DNA Technology in Agriculture

 People have been altering the genomes of plants for many years by using traditional breeding techniques.
-Presently, we can incorporate new genes from one species into a completely unrelated species through genetic engineering.
+Presently, we incorporate new genes from one species into a completely unrelated species through genetic engineering.
 Agricultural plants are one of the most important examples of genetically modified organisms that optimize agricultural performance.

 rDNA technology and biotechnology have been used for increasing the efficiency of plant growth by increasing the efficiency of the plant’s nitrogen fixation.
 The genes obtained from nitrogen fixation bacteria have been incorporated into plant cells by rDNA technology.
-Therefore, the plant cells can perform a process that normally takes place in the presence of nitrogen-fixation bacteria.
+Therefore, the plant cells perform a process that normally takes place in the presence of nitrogen-fixation bacteria.

 DNA Technology in Forensic Science